 Position Summary** Financial Support for Moving Expenses is available for this position **

 Do you have a passion for nursing?
-Do you want to extend your nursing knowledge?
-We have a training opportunity that may interest you!
-We are seeking a motivated Registered Nurse with a dedication for delivering compassionate patient care to join our team in the Emergency department at University Hospital of Northern BC (UHNBC).
+We have the position for you!
+We are seeking a motivated Registered Nurse with a dedication for delivering compassionate patient care to join our team at University Hospital of Northern BC (UHNBC).

 : As of April 1, 2023 the new wage is: $40.21 - $57.78/hourUniversity Hospital of Northern BC (UHNBC)